Investigation procedures for Japanese encephalitis (JE) in horses

 Collect initial samples from animals in the acute stage of the disease or from animals that have been dead for less than 12 hours.

-1. Serum for serology (for serum, collect at least 7–10 mL of blood from animals in the acute phase and again in the convalescent stage of the disease).
-Collect paired serum samples (2–4 weeks apart).
+For Japanese encephalitis, collect serum for serology (for serum, collect at least 7 to 10 mL of blood from animals in the acute phase and again in the convalescent stage of the disease), ideally 2 to 4 weeks, to a maximum of 6 weeks, later).
+Hold the initial sample and submit both samples after the convalescent sample has been collected.

 Packaging of samples